-Cities Drive the Economy, But We’re Putting Potholes In Their Way
+Cities Drive The Economy, But We’re Putting Potholes In Their Way

 It includes devastating cuts to Community Development Block Grants (CDBG), which help fund things like infrastructure repairs and neighborhood revitalization projects, as well as the elimination of the National Endowment for the Arts, a gutting of the Environmental Protection Agency, and would even hurt programs like Meals on Wheels.
 The demonstration of ignorance on the importance of these programs to cities–where the vast majority of the country’s economic growth resides–is astounding.

 Challenges have grown precipitously at the state level as well.
-We know that economic growth is not a zero sum game, which is why cities need partners at both the federal and state level.
-However, state preemption –where states override a city’s authority on a particular issue–is a widespread problem that cities are facing.
+We know that economic growth is not a zero-sum game, which is why cities need partners at both the federal and state level.
+However, state preemption–here states override a city’s authority on a particular issue–is a widespread problem that cities are facing.
 States preempting city authority stifles innovation and stymies progress.
 City rights and local control are paramount in making our country stronger.

 One area where we have clearly seen a rise in preemption is employment policy.
 Our research shows that 25 states have prevented cities from passing minimum wage laws and a further 19 have stopped cities from creating laws on paid leave.
 Yet, 56% of Americans support raising the minimum wage to $15 an hour by 2020.
 There is a critical need to recognize that cities are leading on this issue and are in line with the majority of the country.

 In New York City, Mayor Bill De Blasio draws a clear line from paid leave to economic impact on the city.
 In the nearly three years that the city’s law on sick leave has been on the books, more than a million people that did not previously have the right to take time off when ill can now do so and the unemployment rate actually went down.
-These are real benefits, not only to the people receiving them, but also in overall productivity and economic growth.
+These are real benefits, not only to the people receiving them but also in overall productivity and economic growth.

 Not only are city leaders actively developing ways to support workers, but also they are exhibiting compassion for fellow community members.
 America is a nation of immigrants.
 Beyond just celebrating the cultural diversity that makes our country great, as people from all around the world join us in our cities, immigrants create real economic value.